CPO3103: Politics of Western Europe

 - The instructor reserves the right to modify this syllabus should the need arise.

 Adobe Connect Lectures

-This class will use Adobe Connect for pre-recorded lectures.
+This class will use the Adobe Connect for pre-recorded lectures.

 There are no prerequisites for this course.